amritasharma05/Machine_Learning_Engineering_Projects/README.md

     * Sentiment Analysis - This repository contains a code and associated files creating a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews using AWS SageMarker and PyTorch

+    * Capstone Project - This project is chosen from [Kaggle dataset](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) to classify the news into fake or true news.
+The challenge here is to create an algorithm to classify if an article is fake news or real news.